 Campbelltown has a rich history and several large parcels of heritage that add to the character of the LGA, as represented in the CLEP 2015 heritage map.
 This heritage map shows listed heritage items, and does not identify Aboriginal landscapes and cultural heritage, which will be preserved through the development assessment process under relevant legislation including the National Parks and Wildlife Act 1974 and the environmental zonings of CLEP 2015.
-Preserving scenic,, Aboriginal and non-Aboriginal heritage into the future will be critical to maintaining the character of the Campbelltown LGA, particularly in more rural areas that may be built up in the future.
+Preserving scenic, Aboriginal and non-Aboriginal heritage into the future will be critical to maintaining the character of the Campbelltown LGA.